 The phase and frequency correct Pulse Width Modulation, or phase and frequency correct PWM mode (WGM13:0 = 8 or 9) provides a high resolution phase and frequency correct PWM waveform generation option.
 The phase and frequency correct PWM mode is, like the phase correct PWM mode, based on a dual-slope operation.
-The counter counts repeatedly from BOTTOM (0x0000) to TOP and then from TOP to BOT-TOM.
+The counter counts repeatedly from BOTTOM (0x0000) to TOP and then from TOP to BOTTOM.
 In non-inverting Compare Output mode, the Output Compare (OC1x) is cleared on the compare match between TCNT1 and OCR1x while upcounting, and set on the compare match while downcounting.
 In inverting Compare Output mode, the operation is inverted.
-The dual-slope operation.
+The dual-slope operation gives a lower maximum operation frequency compared to the single-slope operation.
 However, due to the symmetric feature of the dual-slope PWM modes, these modes are preferred for motor control applications.

-The main difference between the phase correct, and the phase and frequency correct PWM mode is the time the OCR1x Register is updated by the OCR1x Buffer Register, (see Figure 46 and Figure 47).
+The main difference between the phase correct, and the phase and frequency correct PWM mode is the time the OCR1x Register is updated by the OCR1x Buffer Register, (see Figure 47 and Figure 48).